Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_8.png?raw=true)

-_Figure 33 : Capture d'écran de l'affichage du titre de la page web et de l'affichage du bouton pour les différentes rotations._
+_Figure 33 : Display of the title of the web page and the display of the button for the different rotations._

 We work in the same way for the other 8 buttons, we just add ids that allow us to place the buttons on the page.

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_8bis.png?raw=true)

-_Figure 34 : Création des différents boutons._
+_Figure 34 : Creation of the different buttons._

 #### script.js file